dustinstoltz/cartography_poetics/README.md

 ## Figures

 Provided the above dataframes, matrices, and packages are loaded, the R scripts in the Scripts folder will reproduce figures 1-6 in the paper.
+For a more detailed guide for using Concept Mover's Distance (used for figures 4-6) see [github.com/dustinstoltz/CMDist](https://github.com/dustinstoltz/CMDist).